AraneaDev/accountant/docs/ledger-events.md

 During and after the recording process, two events are fired.

 ## Recording
 This first event is fired during the recording of a `Ledger`.
-If necessary, the recording can be aborted by returning `false` from the event listener `handle()` method.
+If necessary, the recording can be aborted by returning `false` from the event listener's `handle()` method.

 ```php
 <?php